A Genus-two Surface Code: Introduction

 Computations and errors go hand in hand.
-It is well-known that quantum error correction has paved the way for fault-tolerant computation \citep{preskill1998fault,aharonov2008fault}.
-The challenges posed by no-cloning theorem, existence of continuous errors, and projective measurements (collapse of state) have been overcome by the usage of entanglement, Hadamard basis, and syndrome decoding based on parity check matrices (PCM).
-This was realized by introducing the quantum stabilizer codes (QSC) \citep{gottesman1997stabilizer}, a profound generalization of classical coding \citep{hamming1986coding,huffman2010fundamentals}.
+It is well-known that quantum error correction has paved the way for fault-tolerant computation \cite{Kitaev,preskill1998fault,aharonov2008fault}.
+The challenges posed by no-cloning theorem, existence of continuous errors, and projective measurements (collapse of state) have been overcome by the usage of entanglement \cite{krjj}, Hadamard basis, and syndrome decoding based on parity check matrices (PCM).
+This was realized by introducing the quantum stabilizer codes (QSC) \cite{gottesman1997stabilizer}, a profound generalization of classical coding \cite{hamming1986coding,huffman2010fundamentals}.
 Essentially, $[[n, k]]$ QSC maps the state carrying information (logical qubit) in $2^k$-dimensional Hilbert space onto a codeword in $2^n$-dimensional Hilbert space.
 The redundancy in superpositions of the entangled states and measurement of the ancillae allows one to extract information from the system without knowing the state of individual qubits.
+Perhaps the most useful approach to achieve fault-tolerance is via developing a surface code \cite{bravyi1998quantum,fowler2012surface}.
+It is a topological code where the principle of building the code is to ``patch" together repeated elements.
+It consists of a lattice of squares with alternating physical qubits acting as data qubits and ancillary qubits, the latter measuring $X$ and $Z$.